Ciliwung: Geography

 Upper Ciliwung near its source in the Puncak area.

 The Ci Liwung is 119 km long with a catchment area of 476 km^{2}.
 The Ciliwung has its source at Mandalawangi in Bogor Regency with the highest peak at 3,002 m.
 The river flows in a northern direction passing several active volcanoes, Mount Salak, Mount Kendeng, and Mount Halimun, and crosses two main cities Bogor and Jakarta before finally flowing into the Java Sea through Jakarta Bay.
 The main tributaries in the upper catchment area are the Ciesek and Ciluar with respective lengths of 9.7 km and 21.0 km, with catchment areas of 27.15 km^{2} and 35.25 km^{2} respectively.

 The Ciliwung basin has a narrow and elongated shape.
-The 17.2 km length of the upstream area has a very steep slope (0.08), The 25.4 km length in the middle-reach has a slope of 0.01, and the downstream, 55 km in length, has a flat slope of 0.0018.
+The 17.2-kilometre length of the upstream area has a very steep slope (0.08), The 25.4-kilometre length in the middle-reach has a slope of 0.01, and the downstream, 55 km in length, has a flat slope of 0.0018.
 In general, the geology the upstream of Ciliwung basin is dominated by Tuffaceous Breccia and older deposits of lahar and lava.
 The middle reach consists mainly of Quaternary period alluvial fans and volcanic rocks.
 The downstream area is dominated by alluvial and beach ridge deposits.

 Mean rainfall reaches 3,125 mm, with a mean annual discharge of 16 m^{3}/s as measured at Ciliwung Ratujaya observation station (231 km^{2}).
 With such topographical, geological, and hydrological features, the Ciliwung River is often overflowing and inundating parts of Jakarta.
 The population along the Ciliwung River basin reaches 4.088 million (Census 2000) which can be regarded as the most densely populated area.